 You’re neutral when thinking about the former lover or seeing them causes no reaction.
 To be fair, many people never reach this stage.
 If you were in a serious relationship, don’t think you’ll be there in 3, 6, or even 12 months.

 Maybe you will, but if you’re like most people, you won’t be.
-Give yourself enough time to get over someone.
+Give yourself time.